Who we are

 Also, by gathering this story, we will not only demonstrate what a remarkable experience it was but also constructively present this information for the benefit of other, relevant research.

-To this end, all materials that we collect on behalf of the Early Pestalozzi Children Project will be placed in our dedicated archive, held at the Planned Environment Therapy Trust (PETT) in Toddington, Gloucestershire.
+To this end, all materials that we collect on behalf of the Early Pestalozzi Children Project will be placed in a dedicated archive to preserve a record of the early history of the British Pestalozzi Children’s Village

 Our hope is to record the past to influence the future.